Events & Public Programming

 2026 EDCHS PROGRAMMING & EVENTS CALENDAR

-January 31 - Steel Tracks, Tall Timber: Stories from the Narrow Gauge Logging Era
+January 31 -Steel Tracks, Tall Timber: Stories from the Narrow Gauge Logging Era - SOLD OUT!

 April 18 - 2026 Historic Home Tour: Spring Street–Coloma Street Historic District, Placerville